wso2/ansible-apim/docs/Pattern_3.md

 ## Database configurations

-In a production environment we recomend using an external database to store WSO2 application data.
+In a production environment we recommend using an external database to store WSO2 application data.
 Follow the below steps to configure the database.

 1. Copy the relevant JDBC driver needed into `files/lib` directory. e.g : [MySQL Connector/J](https://dev.mysql.com/downloads/connector/j/5.1.html)
 2. Update the database configurations in all the files under [group_vars](../dev/group_vars).
 In the files update `Datasource configurations section` and the `jdbc_driver` parameter.

-Note: The step 3 is required if MySQL is used as the underneath database.
-Or else add the relevant database driver needed for the deployment.
+## Keystore configurations

+Inorder to change the default keystores of the WSO2 server follow the instructions below.

+1. Add the primary keystore and the client-trustore under files/security/<product-home>.
+2. Uncomment the Keystore Configurations section in all the files under [group_vars](../dev/group_vars) and if the keystore names are different from the defaults make sure these changes are done.

 ## Customize the WSO2 Ansible scripts